All Episodes Plain Text Favourite

 Yeah.

-I mean, well, what really all of the framing, as seen in the Daily Mail article, as an example, they always use framing in the most mendacious way possible.
+I mean, well, what really, all of the framing, as seen in the Daily Mail article, as an example, they always use framing in the most mendacious way possible.

-Like, Every single test they're doing could very easily, if it was capable of doing so, debunk the possibility of Tyler Robinson being the shooter.
+Like every single test they're doing could very easily, if it was capable of doing so, debunk the possibility of Tyler Robinson being the shooter.

-It would have been very easy to come back and say, round doesn't match.
+Would have been very easy to come back and say, round doesn't match.

-It would have been very easy to produce, we can conclusively rule out this rifle.
+Would have been very easy to produce, we can conclusively rule out this rifle.

 We can conclusively rule out his DNA.